matzew/aerogear-ios/API.md

     // Add a REST pipe for the 'projects' endpoint id<AGPipe> projects = [pipeline pipe:^(id<AGPipeConfig> config) {
-        [config name:@"projects"];
+        [config setName:@"projects"];
-        [config type:@"REST"];
+        [config setType:@"REST"];
     }];

 The AGPipeline class offers some simple 'management' APIs to work with containing AGPipe objects, which itself represents a server connection.
-The AGPipe API is basically an abstraction layer for _any_ server side connection.
-In the example above the 'projects' pipe points to an RESTful endpoint (_http://todo-aerogear.rhcloud.com/todo-server/projects_).
+The AGPipe API is basically an abstraction layer for a server side connection.
+In the example above the 'projects' pipe points to an RESTful endpoint (http://todo-aerogear.rhcloud.com/todo-server/projects).
 However, technical details like RESTful APIs (e.g. HTTP PUT) are not exposed on the AGPipeline and AGPipe APIs.
 Below is shown how to get access to an actual pipe, from the AGPipeline object:

-    // get access to the 'projects' pipe id<AGPipe> projects = [todo get:@"projects"];
+    // get access to the 'projects' pipe id<AGPipe> projects = [todo pipeWithName:@"projects"];

 ## Save data